Department Chair: Dr. Eileen McEwan

 Associate Professors: Olid, Sutherland

 The department offers students the opportunity to acquire or advance communication skills in the Arabic, Chinese, French, German, Hebrew, Italian, Russian, and Spanish languages.
 Degree programs focusing on literatures, cultures, and societies through the medium of their own language are available in French and Spanish.
 A degree program in Russian is provided through the interdisciplinary Russian Studies program.
-All courses and programs contribute to the students’ general liberal education by giving it a broader, as well as an international, dimension.
-In addition, the department’s Language Learning Center provides digital learning materials and resources in support of these programs.
+Students can also earn a minor in Italian Studies, German Studies, as well as French, Russian or Spanish.
+All courses and programs contribute to the students’ general liberal education by giving it a broader and more international dimension.
+In addition, the department’s Language Learning Center (the Language and Culture Commons) provides digital learning materials and resources in support of these programs.

 Language majors and minors are uniquely situated to take on the challenges and opportunities that globalization offers, as they are able to understand, appreciate, and critically analyze the perspectives of cultures other than their own.
 Senior capstone experiences in Languages, Literatures, and Cultures allow students to take their understanding of the literatures and cultures of one language and apply it in a broader multicultural and international context.

 The department offers a variety of capstone programs and courses.
 Every spring, students in the language honor societies - Delta Phi Alpha (German), Dobro Slovo (Russian), and Phi Sigma Iota (French and Spanish) - present independently produced projects based on specific issues in languages, literatures, and/or cultures.
 These presentations, done in English or bilingual format, are required of all senior members of the honor societies.
-In Spanish, the Senior Capstone Seminar is offered every semester and is required of Spanish majors and is optional for Spanish minors.
+The Spanish, Russian, and French programs also offer a Capstone Seminar or independent project, required of all majors in a language.

 Placement and Exemption